In a nod to JFK, Biden pushing 'moonshot' to fight cancer

 Experts agree it’s far too early to say whether these new blood tests for finding cancer in healthy people will have any effect on cancer deaths.
 There have been no studies to show they reduce the risk of dying from cancer.
 Still, they say setting an ambitious goal is important.

 Carnival said the National Cancer Institute Study was designed so that any promising diagnostic results could be swiftly put into widespread practice while the longer-term study — expected to last up to a decade — progresses.
-She said the goal was to move closer to a future where cancers could be detected through routine bloodwork, potentially replacing more invasive and burdensome procedures like colonoscopies, and therefore saving lives.
+She said the goal was to move closer to a future where cancers could be detected through routine bloodwork, potentially reducing the need for more invasive and burdensome procedures like colonoscopies, and therefore saving lives.

 Scientists now understand that cancer is not a single disease, but hundreds of diseases that respond differently to different treatments.
 Some cancers have biomarkers that can be targeted by existing drugs that will slow a tumor’s growth.
 Many more targets await discovery.